Sunday Evening Tea Musings

 Most of the trees along the road were gone.
-Those trees provided shade, places to hide when we were playing our massive games of hide and seek on summer nights.
-Some of the houses had lost their garages or sheds, and many pools were gone.
-One house had another floor being added to it.
+Those trees provided shade, places to hide when we were playing our massive games of

 The woods that separated the end of the street from Mrs. Goodrow were long gone, much like the lady herself.
 Past her house, there was a road where none had been in the years I resided on the street.
 New houses had been built in the Pine Grove, and I shuddered to think what those cellars were like, knowing the swamp land that had been there before.

 All in all, the place felt smaller and unfamiliar, almost like a garment I had forgotten I owned and had long since outgrown.
 On a whim I drove through town, following a familiar path I had taken so many times with my bicycle.
 The roads were smaller and in disrepair.
 While the houses themselves hadn’t changed, the yards had.
 There were more fences and less trees.
 More cars and less people.
 I drove past what used to be the municipal swimming pool, only to discover it had been filled in and the building and fences had been torn down.
 All that remained was the gardens that were nearby.